Tis the season to be jolly and weary of phishing emails 🔔

-With all the holidays themed emails you’re receiving, you want to pay close attention to those Christmas email event invites, fake charity requests, flyer, deals and surveys packed with information-stealing malware.
+With all the holiday-themed emails you’re receiving, you want to pay close attention to those Christmas email event invites, fake charity requests, flyers, deals, and surveys packed with information-stealing malware.

-Such emails are less suspicious than you’d expect them to be this year, making you think they’re totally legit upon first glance.
+Such emails are less suspicious than you’d expect them to be, making you think they’re totally legit at first glance.

 However, many carry malicious executable files or embedded links artfully named things like ‘Christmas menu’, ‘Shopper’s survey’, etc. to lure you in and steal your data.

-** Using the right Data Loss Protection (DLP) tools like GAT Shield can be a real lifesaver during those peak times for Chrome environments.
-GAT Shield monitors all activity and provides real-time DLP on all sites, in all locations and at all times.
+** Using the right Data Loss Protection (DLP) tools like GAT Shield can be a real lifesaver during those peak times for Chrome environments as it monitors all activity and provides real-time DLP on all sites, in all locations, and at all times.

 2. Fake Payroll Emails:

-As we all patiently wait for December’s much-needed salary and Christmas bonus, payroll themed phishing emails prey on our charged sense of anticipation.
+As we all patiently wait for December’s much-needed paycheck, payroll-themed phishing emails prey on our charged sense of anticipation.

-In fact, these emails are not only targeting employees, but payroll officers as well.
+In fact, these emails not only target employees but payroll officers as well.

-Expecting multiple packages at the office for Christmas?
+Expecting multiple packages for Christmas?
 Well, you’d want to be extra careful then.

 Keep your eyes wide open for the following tell-tell signs:

-- Delivery emails asking you to pay a particular customs fee that you weren’t notified about when placing an order.
+- Delivery emails ask you to pay a particular customs fee that you weren’t notified about when placing an order.